madina0801/joblique/README.md

 ## 🤝 Contributing

 We welcome contributions to **JobTrackr**!
-While the project is still in its early stages with basic functionality and styles, it will continue to grow and evolve with time.
+While the project is still in its early stages, it will continue to grow and evolve with time.

 For guidelines on contributing, please refer to [CONTRIBUTING.md](CONTRIBUTING.md). 🤗

 ## 📄 License